milonmaze/privacy-terms-observatory/www.snap.com/en-US/cookie-policy.md

 Your Choices

-Your browser may provide you with the option to refuse some or all browser cookies.
+Your browser may provide you with the option to refuse some or all non-essential browser cookies.
 You may also be able to remove cookies from your browser.
 For more information about how to manage browser cookies, please follow the instructions provided by your browser.

 Browser Cookies